Reading JSON

 Data Attribution

-The data used in this article come from the Federal Aviation Administration’s Airport Status Web Service (ASWS) API, which is licensed Creative Commons 0 (CC0).
+The data used in this article comes from the Federal Aviation Administration’s Airport Status Web Service (ASWS) API, which is licensed under Creative Commons 0 (CC0).

 Was this article helpful?